 Geoff Rolls is a psychologist from the University of Southampton.

-He says: "Traffic accidents happen so quickly and cause such stress that it’s highly likely the recollections of the people involved will be sketchy, even without taking into account the fact that people naturally interpret things to their own advantage.
+“Traffic accidents happen so quickly and cause such stress that it’s highly likely the recollections of the people involved will be sketchy, even without considering that people naturally interpret things to their own advantage.

 “Dash cams provide a solution to this problem, and can even discourage dangerous or inconsiderate driving by making motorists accountable for their actions."

 Where can I send my dash cam footage?